Abdullahi142/cheesecake/README.md

 # cheesecake
 Repo for cheese cake recipe
-## below it will be a recipe for my cheesecake stay tuned
+## Below there will be a recipe for my cheesecake soon.
+Stay tuned!
 Step 1: